MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/includes/upgrade-to-vmm-1801.md

 > SQL Server upgrade can be performed any time, independent of VMM upgrade.

 ### Mixed mode upgrade with no additional VMM servers
 This procedure requires no additional VMM servers, but has increased risk for downtime in some scenarios.
-For example, when you have two node HA VMM and the active VMM node fails while you are upgrading the passive.
-In this scenario, your VMM server will not have a failover node available.
+For example, when you have two node HA VMM and the active VMM node fails while you're upgrading the passive.
+In this scenario, your VMM server won't have a failover node available.

 **Follow these steps**: